Everyway That I Can: Eurovision

-Performance

-Turkey performed fourth on the night in May, earning critical acclaim and becoming the first and only country whose song received a standing ovation that year.
-The song had been re-written slightly to include some high notes and a belly dancing routine was added.
+On 24 May 2003, the Eurovision Song Contest was held in the Skonto Hall in Riga hosted by Latvian Television (LTV) and broadcast live throughout the continent.
+Erener performed "Everyway That I Can" fourth on the evening, earning critical acclaim and becoming the only entry that received a standing ovation.
+The song had been slightly arranged to include some high notes and a belly dancing routine was added.
 Erener sang counter to the rhythm in places and the backing vocals were synthesised with Turkish stringed instruments.

-Voting

 The voting on the night saw Russia, Turkey, and Belgium switch places at the top a number of times before Slovenia eventually gave Turkey the victory by two points; the song received the maximum 12 points from four countries, the second-highest number (following Russia).